anjalisarawgi/mlops_sign_mnist/README.md

 > Answer:
 > John-Pierre Weideman was in charge of setting up the Cookiecutter project structure and developing the Docker containers for training our applications.
 He also worked on writing the initial data processing scripts and setting up version control with GitHub and DVC.
 > Ali Najibpour Nashi focused on creating the training scripts and setting up continuous integration with GitHub Actions.
 He also implementing the initial unit tests and ensured that our code is PEP8.
-> Anjali Sarawgi trained our models in the cloud using Google AI Platform and managed the deployment process.
+> Anjali Sarawgi trained our models in the cloud using Google Cloud and managed the deployment process.
 She also handled the integration of Weights & Biases for experiment tracking and monitoring.
 > Annas Namouchi was responsible for developing and deploying the API for model inference.
-He also worked on setting up monitoring and logging for the deployed model and optimized the performance of the API.
+Additionally, he also worked on profiling and setting up config files using Hydra.
---- question 27 fill here ---